jason-ramirez-7777/raddit-clone/README.md

-# Es Engineering Assignment
+# ES Engineering Assignment
-This is an reddit clone example of a Next.js app that uses [Clerk](https://clerk.com) for authentication and user management.
+This is an reddit cloned example of a Next.js app that uses [Clerk](https://clerk.com) for authentication and user management.

 ## Tech Stack
 - React.js
 - Node.js
 - T3
-- Next.js
+- Next.js 14
 - Next.js App Router
 - tRPC
 - Prisma